daos-stack/daos/src/object/README.md

 is called redundancy group.
 An object can be chunked into multiple redundancy groups, which spread across many storage targets, in order to achieve higher I/O concurrency for better performance and large capacity.
-Targets for placing shards of a same redundancy group are selected from different fault domains, the default fault domain is "engine", it can be set to other domain like "node" or "rack" in future releases.
+Targets for placing shards of a same redundancy group are selected from different fault domains, the default fault domain is "node", it can be set to other domain like "rank" or "rack" in future releases.

 DAOS has over a hundred pre-defined object classes and specific naming conventions for these